paulswithers/icec-widgets-starter/README.md

 npm run start

-Once the server is started you may receive a prompt to allow ngrok to be accessible via your desktop firewall, approve it.
+Once the server is started you may receive a prompt to allow ngrok to be accessible via your desktop firewall, approve it. ngrok is a tunnel to your local Express server that will be hosting your widgets during development.

 ### Build your first widget